coders-info/LDD/README.md

 Key aspects of profiling include:

-- **Performance Bottlenecks**: Discovering which parts of the code are slowing down the program's execution or using too many resources.
+- **Performance Bottlenecks* Discovering which parts of the code are slowing down the program's execution or using too many resources.

-- **Function Calls Analysis**: Measuring the frequency and duration of function calls to determine which functions are called most often and which take the most time to execute.
+- **Function Calls Analysis* Measuring the frequency and duration of function calls to determine which functions are called most often and which take the most time to execute.

-- **Memory Allocation**: Tracking the memory allocation and deallocation to find memory leaks or spots of inefficient memory use.
+- **Memory Allocation* Tracking the memory allocation and deallocation to find memory leaks or spots of inefficient memory use.

-- **CPU Utilization**: Analyzing how the program uses the CPU to identify heavy computation or concurrency issues that may be limiting performance.
+- **CPU Utilization* Analyzing how the program uses the CPU to identify heavy computation or concurrency issues that may be limiting performance.

-- **Hotspots Identification**: Identifying "hotspots" in the code—sections that are executed most frequently and become candidates for optimization.
+- **Hotspots Identification* Identifying "hotspots" in the code—sections that are executed most frequently and become candidates for optimization.

-- **Input/Output Operations**: Measuring the I/O operations to optimize file handling and data transfer processes, especially in data-intensive applications.
+- **Input/Output Operations* Measuring the I/O operations to optimize file handling and data transfer processes, especially in data-intensive applications.

 Profiling tools typically provide reports that help developers focus their optimization efforts where they will have the greatest impact on performance.
 Some profiling tools also offer visual representations of the data, such as call graphs or heat maps.